EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-diagnostics.md

 - Check HotPocket log by executing `cat /home/<user>/<name>/log/hp.log` command (Replace `user` and `name` respectively from the output of `evernode list`) and see it is completing consensus rounds using `****Ledger created****` log line.
   - If it is reporting `Not enough peers` check whether your domain name is correct and peer ports are reachable by outside.
 - Check contract logs by `cat /home/<user>/<name>/log/contract/rw.stdout.log` and `cat /home/<user>/<name>/log/contract/rw.stderr.log`
   - `rw.stdout.log` should print logs of hash file creation and JSON containing the received scores against the peer public keys in the cluster.
-It will forcefully terminate if your host lacks minimum requirements.
-(Let's refer to the minimum requirement section in evernode-host page [here](evernode-host.md/#system-requirements), and also add a point there that min requirement per instance should be `mentioned min req / 3 (min to receive rewards)` to be able to run a reputation contract properly).
+It will forcefully terminate if your host lacks [minimum requirements](evernode-host.md/#system-requirements).
+    - Minimum requirements per instance should be `mentioned minimum requirement / 3` (`3` is the minimum number of instances that should be there to receive rewards) to be able to run a reputation contract properly.

 ### b.
 Continuous Failures in Sending Reputation.
 - Continuous failures can occur due to insufficient XAH balance in the host reputation account, preventing the invocation of the Evernode Reputation Account.